hughesbenm/hughesbenm.github.io/index.md

 # Arch Installation and Customization Guide
 ## Introduction
 This guide is for the purpose of going through the step by step process by which I installed and customized my own version of Arch Linux for my System Admin class.
 It should be robust enough that by following the steps and the steps alone you can completely recreate what I have on my machine.
 That being said, this is for a project and I am installing Arch on VMWare Workstation.
 If you are trying to install Arch to boot normally on a machine, this guide is perhaps not best for you.
-Also, there will be mentions of a" classroom gateway" that only pertains to me, my classmates, and my professors, ignore it otherwise.
+Also, there will be mentions of a" classroom gateway" and the instructors, Codi and Sal, that only pertains to me and my project, so ignore those.

 ## The ISO File
 The first step to installing Arhc Linux is downloading the iso file from any one of various mirrors.
 Select one from [this website](http://mirrors.acm.wpi.edu/archlinux/iso/2021.10.01/) and download it.